Skip to content

 With its evocative first line, “Kriol is both my window and my door” (“Krioul dah mai winda an mai duo tugeda”), Emiliana Bernard-Stephenson’s “Kriol Soldier” draws the reader into a celebration of a language that has sometimes been marginalized.

 San Andrés–Providencia Creole is a language with roots in English and several West African languages.
-It was originally formed among enslaved Africans on the islands of San Andrés and Providencia, who would mix in African words with English ones to avoid being understood by their enslavers.
+It originally formed on the islands during and after the transatlantic slave trade as a way for enslaved Africans of different linguistic backgrounds and British enslavers to communicate.
+Over the course of generations, it evolved into a distinct Creole language with an established vocabulary, grammar, and syntax.
 There are currently about twenty to thirty thousand speakers of the language worldwide, including in mainland Colombia, Panama, around the Caribbean, and in the United States.

 A young man summarizes the language’s history this way: